reactjs/rfcs/text/0000-registered-prop-as-ref.md

 # Alternatives

+## Handler interface

 Separate handlers like `{add: handler, change: handler, remove: handler}` were considered as instead of the `ref, prevRef, value, prevValue` interface.
 However events, properties, and attributes have different requirements and typically need to run the same code for multiple types of operations.
 An interface with an `action` argument was also considered, but would likely result in code like `if ( action === "prop-add" || action === "prop-change" )` which would not be reliable if new actions were added and would still additionally require the same set of of ref/value/prev/next props for both cleanup and setup operations to work.

+## Alternative registry location

+A ref prop registry internal to ReactDOM where `CustomPropRegistry#registerRefProp` would instead be `ReactDOM.registerRefProp` was considered.
+However this had drawbacks if there were multiple instances of React/ReactDOM or no longer needed the registered props and wanted to reclaim memory.

+Passing registries as an option to the `ReactDOM.render` function was also considered.
+However a whole new options argument may not be warranted if we can use Providers.
+Providers also leaves the door open for CustomPropRegistry to be used in environments other than `react-dom`.

 # Adoption strategy